-A hearty Italian soup with humble origins, my Tuscan Ribollita is made with vegetables and beans and thickened with leftover bread.
+A hearty Italian soup with humble origins, my Tuscan Ribollita Soup is a classic dish made with inexpensive vegetables and canned beans, and thickened with stale bread.
+This brothy soup is a great way to use up leftover bread, creating a rich and satisfying dish that gets even better the next day.

 What is Ribollita?